 3. Advancement of young researcher – Early-stage (PhD students)

 How?
-Fund subsidises early-stage researchers on projects that create new scientific results according to the goals.
-These include work on projects led by members of Diaspora resulting in a system of mentorship and transfer of knowledge to Croatia.
-Special emphasis will be placed on supporting the work of young researchers on projects in the industry.
+Fund subsidizes early-stage researchers on projects that create new scientific results according to the goals.
+These also include work on projects led by members of Diaspora resulting in a system of mentorship and transfer of knowledge to Croatia.
+Special emphasis is on supporting the work of young researchers on projects in the industry.

 Why?
 Early-stage researchers’ work is basic strength of S&T system and has to be used more extensively in Croatia.
 The Fund supports the work of early-stage researchers on the prosperous scientific and industry projects, thus contributing to lower “brain drain”.

 How?
-The Fund enables short-term visits (up to 6 months) that will be used for knowledge transfer and that fit in the research projects working towards the goals.
-The Fund will in particular support visits of young researchers to foreign institutions connected to the needs of the project.
-Visits of both early-stage and experienced researchers from Diaspora will be supported if they contribute to the development of local projects/firms, serve as mentors or instigate new investments.
+The Fund enables short-term visits (up to 6 months) that will be used for knowledge transfer and that fit in the research projects working towards the Fund’s goals.
+The Fund will in particular support visits of young researchers ( doctoral students and postdocs) to foreign institutions connected to the needs of the supported project.
+Visits of both early-stage and experienced researchers from Diaspora will be supported if they contribute to the development of local projects/firms or serve as mentors.

 Why?
-Short-term visits are an unavoidable way for transferring knowledge in modern S&T systems.
-Visits of young scientists which work on Croatian projects to centers of excellence abroad enable fast acquisition of experience.
-Visits from Diaspora enable leading and participating in local projects without necessity of permanent relocation to Croatian institutions.
+Short-term visits are way for transferring knowledge in modern S&T systems.
+Visits of young scientists working on Croatian projects to centers of excellence abroad enable fast acquisition of experience.
+Visits of researchers from Diaspora enable leading and participating in local projects without necessity of permanent relocation to Croatian institutions.

 How?
-The Fund supports long-term appointments of scientists/experts from Diaspora on projects that realize the goals of the Fund.
-That includes support of placement of experts in Croatian R&D companies and on universities and RDIs.
+The Fund supports long-term visits of scientists/experts from Diaspora on projects that realize the goals of the Fund.
+This instrument supports long term visits of Diaspora experts to Croatian R&D companies, to universities and R&D institutes.

 Why?
-Long-term visits and appointments serve for including Diaspora members in Croatian projects and can help as a preparation for their return.
+Long-term visits serve for including Diaspora members in Croatian projects and can help as a preparation for their return to Croatia.

 6. Research equipment